NAIH - NAIH/2020/2555

 Facts[edit | edit source]

-The debtor collected the phone number of the complainant during a phone conversation without informing her/him that he would do so.
-Whereas the debt had been paid, the complainant kept receiving reminder SMS to pay the debt.
-The complainant filed a complaint with the HU DPA.
+The debtor (the controller) collected the phone number during a phone conversation without informing the data subject.
+Although the debt had been paid, the data subject kept receiving reminder text messages to pay the debt.
+The data subject therefore filed a complaint with the Hungarian DPA.

 Holding[edit | edit source]

-HU DPA fined the controller 300 000 Florint for illegal collection and use of the phone data.
-However, the DPA concluded that the controller did not violate Article 15.2 by asking more information to identify the data subject when the complainant wanted to have her/his phone number erased.
+The DPA fined the controller HUF 300 000 for illegal collection and use of personal data (the phone number).
+However, the DPA concluded that the controller did not violate Article 15(2) GDPR by asking for more information to identify the data subject when the data subject wanted to have their phone number erased.

 Comment[edit | edit source]